steepath/training/README.md

-# training
+# Training slides and papers

-Training slides and papers
+This repository was created to make available all training document.